The iPhone may be the best learning tool ever created.

 Get better organized, schedule your learning sessions each week and create a structure for your self-directed studies.

-1. My Study Life – Everything your paper planner is and more.
-The ultimate tool for creating a learning schedule and making sure you stay on top of assignments, exams, important deadlines and collaborative group work.
+2. My Study Life – Everything your paper planner is and more.
+Create a learning schedule and making sure you stay on top of assignments, exams, important deadlines, and collaborative group work.

 Collect ebooks and store them in the cloud so they are accessible anywhere.